juji/tusd-sws/README.md

 # Static File Server

+> **Note**: This is a learning project demonstrating a hybrid file serving setup.
+All services are configured for localhost development only and are not suitable for production use.

 This project sets up a hybrid file serving solution using:
 - **Tusd** (Go): Resumable upload server for handling file uploads
 - **Static-Web-Server** (Rust): High-performance static file server for downloads